15 Best Indian Snacks To Munch On This Deepavali 2024

 Samosas are triangle-shaped fried Deepavali snacks that usually come with a savoury filling of peas, spiced potatoes, and onions.
 In particular, Uncle Lim’s Choice Curry Potato Samosa (available on Enjoy DoDo Official Store) is a fuss-free snack to prepare if you’re hosting your friends for the celebrations this year.
 These best savoury Indian snacks in Singapore are also vegetarian and Halal-certified — perfect for your Muslim friends!

 Medu Vada, also known as crispy lentil fritters, should be right up your alley if you’re still on the hunt for Deepavali snacks that are truly addictive.
 As a common South Indian breakfast snack, Medu Vada is usually made in bite-sized pieces that resemble a donut.
 The key to its popularity lies in its crispy texture on the outside and soft fluffy texture on the inside.
 We are already salivating!
-And as one of the best healthy Indian snacks in Singapore, rest assured that no preservatives are added.
-If you think you’re up for the challenge, you can also try your hand at making Medu Vada at home with this Vadai Mix (available on Cŕyštãl Rösë Entèrprisé)
+What’s more, it’s one of the best healthy Indian snacks in Singapore as there are no added preservstives.
+Don’t have enough time to make the dough beforehand?
+There’s no shame in using Gits Medu Vada Mix (available on anmolindiangroceryvj.sg) that’s just as tasty as the homemade version.
+Plus, it’s halal too!

 We hope you’ll have a fun time discovering new tastes from these healthy Indian snacks during the Festival of Lights.
 If you want to put your culinary skills to the test, here are some Indian food recipes for you to try out.
-For other local snack recommendations, here are the best halal snacks for Hari Raya and the best popular local snacks to munch on!
-Remember to take advantage of our 11.11 Big Sale to enjoy spectacular promotions on all your snacks!
+For other local snack recommendations, here are the best halal snacks for Hari Raya and the best popular local snacks to munch on! nd don’t forget to check out our 10.10 Brands Festival Sale for great deals on all your snack needs and kitchen essentials!

-This article was updated on 12 September 2023.
-Additional research done by Foo Pei Shi.
+This article was updated on 24 September 2024.
+Additional research done by Janica Ng.